Khushpanchal/pdf_to_excel/README.md

 Used Tabula, an open source tool. pip install tabula-py

-Table need to be cleaned afterwards.
+Table can be cleaned afterwards using excel itself or by using pandas.